Advice For Suspended & Dismissed Students

 What Should I Do If I Have Been Suspended from Stony Brook and am Ineligible to Petition for Immediate Reinstatement?

-Before enrolling in courses at another school, make sure you check with the Academic and Transfer Advising Services Office, E-2360 Melville Library, 631-632-7082, option 2.
-An advisor can let you know if the course(s) you’re planning to take at another school will satisfy DEC credits.
+Before enrolling in courses at another school, make sure you check the Transfer Course Equivalencies database on the Academic and Transfer Advising Services website here.
+This database will let you know the Stony Brook DEC, SBC or direct equivalency of the courses you're planning to take at another school.
+The list currently includes thousands of courses offered by hundreds of other colleges throughout the U.S. If you are interested in taking courses not listed in this database or have questions about what kinds of courses might be appropriate for you, please plan to walk in and see an advisor Academic and Transfer Advising Services Office, E-2360 Melville Library on one of the available dates/times listed on our Google Calendar.
 If you need to know if such course(s) may satisfy major or minor program credits, you will need to see an advisor from the corresponding academic department as well.
 Not only can you use transcripts from other schools as documentation for reinstatement, but you can also continue to make progress toward your degree even while out on suspension.
 See the list below entitled "College Options for Suspended and Dismissed Students" for more information.

 2) If you have any Incomplete grades from this past semester at Stony Brook, you should take time to complete the work in the course(s).
 Incomplete grades that go unattended will change to I/F grades on your transcript and eventually lower your GPA.